Third Watch: Home media and syndication

-Music licensing issues delayed the release of the first two seasons and in September of 2025, the four remaining seasons, as well as a “series-complete box set”, became available for purchase via online streaming platforms such as YouTube and Apple TV.
+Music licensing issues delayed the release of the first two seasons and as of January 2026 there have been no updates regarding the release of the remaining seasons on DVD, however, in September 2025, the four remaining seasons, as well as a “series-complete box set”, became available for purchase via online streaming platforms such as YouTube and Apple TV.
 However, some post-broadcast releases include episodes slightly modified, with music different from the original broadcasts.

 The first three seasons of Third Watch were available for streaming on Crave TV from March 2015 until 2021.

 In December 2021, The Roku Channel added all 6 seasons of Third Watch to watch for free (with the exception of Season 4, Episode 12).
 In December 2022, Roku stopped offering the show for streaming, only to re-add it again in late March 2023.

 In February 2023, Tubi added all 6 seasons of Third Watch to watch for free.
 However, some users will not be able to access it depending on which country their IPN identifies as their location (it isn't available in all countries).
 It is noticeable in this release that several of the songs used in the show have been changed to overcome the initial musical licensing issues.

+In February 2026, all six seasons of Third Watch were available for streaming on Apple TV.

 Third Watch also aired in Syndication on A&E at various times between the fall of 2002 and 2011.
 As of April 2023, it can be seen on HLN weeknights in a four-hour block from 8:00 PM to 11:00 PM (Eastern Standard Time).